 Collect and leverage reviews with Birdeye

-If you’re looking for more authentic reviews on sites like these, then look no further.
+If you’re looking for more authentic reviews on sites like these, look no further.
 Birdeye sends automatic review requests to customers on the same day the transaction takes place.
 The platform also allows customers to monitor and respond to reviews on over 150+ sites.
 Birdeye helps businesses grow through happy customers.
 Over 100,000 businesses use Birdeye every day to attract new leads with business listings, Reviews, and Referrals, convert them into customers with Webchat, and delight those customers with Surveys, Ticketing, and Insights – all in one place.
 Click on the banner below to watch a demo.